 If you’re doing everything right, but still suffering from bloating and gas, then you might be eating something that doesn’t agree with your body.
 Suffering from mild symptoms like bloating and gas is how a lot of people find out they’re slightly lactose intolerant.
 Look at your diet and see if there’s any pattern between foods you’re eating and gas flair ups.

 Simply eliminating the offending food will save you a lot of trouble with digestion.
-For further help with digestion, check out Digestive Center for additional resources and ideas.

 6. Try A Magnesium Supplement